-1) Our Aim,
+- Our Aim,

-4) our people.
-[Time to read: 6 mins]
+[Time to read: 7 mins]

 2. Current work

-3. Clinical validation of this website’s recommendations
+3. Clinical validation of our statements here

-Validated clinical trials, from trusted sources, are essential to back the health recommendations made in this website.
-That is why most such points made here end with a reference number to the relevant, recent research that supports them.
-In other cases, links are given to health recommendations made by trusted bodies such as NHS Choices and NICE, which are based on careful reviews by them of relevant health research.
+Validated clinical trials, from trusted sources, are essential to support the health recommendations made in this website.
+That is why most health points made here end with a link to our medical evidence page and the reference number(s) to the relevant, recent research that supports them.
+In most cases, links are given to health recommendations made by trusted bodies such as the NHS and NHS NICE, which are based on careful professional team reviews by them of relevant health research.

-4. Our people
+4. Our team of people

 David Grant BSc(Hons) MA DipSocAdmin CQSW MCMI FIC CMC is Founding Director of ProTem Consultancy Ltd, and an Associate of social enterprise Diabetes-cutmyrisks.co.uk Ltd. He is a qualified social worker, has been a senior manager in Local Authority Social Services and is an experienced management consultant.
 He specialises in developing multi-agency services between the NHS and Local Authorities.
-David was the Programme Director for the largest Health and Wellbeing Centre in East London.
+David was the Programme Director for setting up the largest Health and Wellbeing Centre in East London.
 This was a complex collaboration across several NHS Trusts, Clinical Commissioning Groups, Local Authorities and academic institutions, delivering integrated services on a single site.

 ERIC CLARK was an investigative journalist and author.
 As an outside expert, he sat on a number of medical committees in the UK and Europe.
 His special interest in diabetes began when his granddaughter was diagnosed with Type 1 a day before her fifth birthday.
 Since then he witnessed both kindness and seeming indifference to the condition from organisations meant to help.
 He himself got steroid-inducted Type 2 diabetes.
 Eric, thank you, rest in peace now.